-Our job is to make sure that your greatest challenge is deciding what landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
+We want to make sure that your greatest challenge is deciding which landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
 We do our best to locate housing that is reflective of how the local students are living.
 Our goal is that when you leave Tokyo, it will feel like home.

 Residence Halls - Live with Japanese university students and young professionals—each residence hall is configured differently.
 They are single- sex, privately managed, and offer single rooms with shared common spaces and bathrooms.
 Internet access is available at an additional cost.
-Most dorms offer a meal plan that provides breakfast and dinner daily, Monday through Saturday (no meals are provided on Sundays or public holidays).
+The residence halls offer a meal plan that provides breakfast and dinner daily, Monday through Saturday (no meals are provided on Sundays or public holidays).
 The cuisine features typical Japanese set menus.
-There is a common-use kitchen the residents can use at times when meals are not provided.
+There is also a common-use kitchen and refrigerator for you to use

 Homestays - Live with a host family and gain first-hand experience of Japanese customs, manners, and cuisine while you forge life-long friendships.
 Accommodations vary by placement.
 Hosts provide breakfast seven days a week, and dinner on Monday through Friday.
 Homestay opportunities may be limited.